en

 The use of “never mind” is so common that it doesn’t require an elaborate explanation.
 Most often, it means “it doesn’t matter,” “don’t bother about it,” or “forget about it.”
 It can also be used as a conjunction, just like the phrase “let alone,”—which we could use in the third example sentence.

-How to Choose between “Never Mind” and “Nevermind”
+How to choose between “never mind” and “nevermind”

 Now that you know the difference between “never mind” and “nevermind,” it’s easy to choose the more appropriate expression based on what you’d like to convey.
 But the latter is so rare and old-fashioned that you probably won’t use it much.
 Unless you’re writing an article about the meaning and usage of “nevermind,” the expression you’re looking for will always be “never mind.”
+English tutoring platforms like LiveXP can help you understand even more nuances of the English language and learn to speak like a native.

 EnglishWhich is correct